 Give the ones you love a gift that they can use time and again to have great experiences.

-A membership to a club, what about signing them up to somewhere like The National Trust, where they can have free entry to a whole bunch of amazing places for the year.
+Perhaps it’s a membership to a club or gym.
+Or, what about signing them up to somewhere like The National Trust, where they can have free entry to a whole bunch of amazing places for the year.

 Or gift them a course.
-Craftsy has a whole array of courses that will delight anyone who loves crafting, creating or making.
+Masterclass has a whole array of courses that will delight anyone who loves crafting, making or upskilling their creativity.

 Now, you have to be a little careful with this one!